MR497/Lab3/README.txt

 You will also need Make installed to run the makefile install by issuing the following command in the terminal
 $ sudo apt install make

+Change the directory to the file and run the command
+$ make

 The report should show a table that lists the year, sex, most popular name of that year, and the total amount of names.
 The year should go down in ascending order.